GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ### Multidiagonal matrices <a name="multidiagonal_matrices_setup"></a>

-Multidiagonal matrices are generalization of the tridiagonal matrix.
+Multidiagonal matrices are generalization of the tridiagonal ones.
 It is a special type of sparse matrices with specific pattern of the nonzero matrix elements which are positioned only parallel along diagonal.
 See the following example:

 \f[
   \left(